 Imagine wrapping silk around your feet and setting out on a hike.
 Sure, it might be amazingly comfortable (at least at first), but it will fail spectacularly in terms of performance.
 Which is why hikers should value the performance capabilities of a sock just as much as they do comfort.

 Across a variety of sockmakers, Merino wool has become the market standard.
 It is a superior fabric that will keep your feet cool in the summer and warm in the winter, while also having odor-reducing properties.

 “Merino essentially meets you at your temperature, as far as regulating your body,” said Bethea, whose company uses a Merino blend in every hiking sock it creates.
 It’s what you’ll find from other major brands, too, such as Darn Tough or Smartwool.
-(Some of FITS’ light and ultra-light styles even use a super-fine-spun Merino wool.)
+(Some of FITS’ light and ultralight styles and some of Farm to Feet’s lighter variations even use a super-fine-spun Merino wool.)

 It’s very likely that you’ll also see elements of nylon, polyester, and/or lycra (elastane) in the premium socks on the market, all of which can be blended to create unique levels of stretchiness and temperature control in a hiking sock.
 They add to the action-oriented cocktail of the sock’s fit.
 Still, Merino is typically going to own the greatest percentage of a hiking sock’s composition.

 And, for anyone who still has 15- or 20-year-old pairs of socks in your drawer, it’s important to recognize that the industry is far beyond the era when wool was considered “scratchy.”
 Today, wool can channel high levels of comfort along with its performance.